tapis-project/documentation/source/technical/files.rst

 .. note::
   For transfers involving Globus, both the source and destination system must be of type GLOBUS.

-The number of files included in the *bill of materials* will depend on the system types and the *sourceUri* values provided in the transfer request.
-If the source system supports directories and *sourceUri* is a directory then the directory will be processed recursively and all files will be added to the *bill of materials*.
-If the source system is of type S3 then all objects matching the *sourceUri* path as a prefix will be included.
+The number of files included in the *bill of materials* will depend on the system types and the *sourceURI* values provided in the transfer request.
+If the source system supports directories and *sourceURI* is a directory then the directory will be processed recursively and all files will be added to the *bill of materials*.
+If the source system is of type S3 then all objects matching the *sourceURI* path as a prefix will be included.

 System types and supported functionality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As discussed above, the files included in a transfer will depend on the source system types and the *sourceUri* values
+As discussed above, the files included in a transfer will depend on the source system types and the *sourceURI* values
 provided in the transfer request.
 Here is a summary of the behavior:

 *LINUX/IRODS to LINUX/IRODS*
-  When the *sourceUri* is a directory a recursive listing is made and the files and directory structure are replicated
+  When the *sourceURI* is a directory a recursive listing is made and the files and directory structure are replicated
-  on the *destinationUri* system.
+  on the *destinationURI* system.

 *S3 to LINUX/IRODS*
-  All objects matching the *sourceUri* path as a prefix will be created as files on the *destinationUri* system.
+  All objects matching the *sourceURI* path as a prefix will be created as files on the *destinationURI* system.

 *LINUX/IRODS to S3*
-  When the *sourceUri* is a directory a recursive listing is made.
+  When the *sourceURI* is a directory a recursive listing is made.
 For each entry in the listing the path relative to
   the source system rootDir is mapped to a key for the S3 destination system.
 In other words, a recursive listing is
-  made for the directory on the *sourceUri* system and for each non-directory entry an object is created on the S3
+  made for the directory on the *sourceURI* system and for each non-directory entry an object is created on the S3
-  *destinationUri* system.
+  *destinationURI* system.

 *S3 to S3*
-  All objects matching the *sourceUri* path as a prefix will be re-created as objects on the *destinationUri* system.
+  All objects matching the *sourceURI* path as a prefix will be re-created as objects on the *destinationURI* system.

 *HTTP/S to ANY*
   Transfer of a directory is not supported.
 Destination system may not be of type GLOBUS.
 The content of the object
-  from the *sourceUri* URL is used to create a single file or object on the *destinationUri* system.
+  from the *sourceURI* URL is used to create a single file or object on the *destinationURI* system.

 *ANY to HTTP/S*
   Transfers not supported.
-Tapis does not support the use of protocol http/s for the *destinationUri*.
+Tapis does not support the use of protocol http/s for the *destinationURI*.

 Creating Transfers